ty-runner/DSA-LeetCode/README.md

 # Data Stuctures and Algorithms

-This repository contains various DSAs that have their own unique purpose
+This repository contains a plethora of DSAs

+From sorting algorithms
+To optimal graph theory algorithms